 Average Cost of a $1 Million Permanent Life Insurance Policy

-The cost difference between a $1 million permanent life insurance policy and a term life policy can be significant.
+The cost of a million-dollar life insurance policy differs significantly between permanent life insurance and term life insurance.
 Permanent policies, which include whole and universal life, often have premiums up to 15 times higher than term life premiums.
 How much higher depends on factors like age, health and the specifics of the policy.

-This is because permanent life insurance, such as a 1 million dollar whole life insurance offers lifelong coverage and a cash value component that can grow over time.
+The higher premiums are because permanent life insurance, such as $1 million whole life insurance, offers lifelong coverage and a cash value component that can grow over time.
 Insurers price these policies higher due to the extended coverage period and the investment-like benefits.

 In contrast, term life insurance provides coverage for a set period, such as 10, 20 or 30 years.
 Because the policy will expire if you outlive the term, insurers generally face a lower risk of a payout, making these policies more affordable.